Employment income deduction

 - For each eligible dependant who lives with the taxpayer and has an adjusted gross income of less than KRW 1 million per annum: KRW 1.5 million per year.

 - Handicapped person in the taxpayer's household: KRW 2 million for each handicapped person.
-The handicapped person may be the taxpayer, spouse or other dependant.
-To qualify for the deductions, the spouse and/or dependant are not permitted to have an adjusted gross income in excess of KRW 1 million per annum.
+The handicapped person may be the taxpayer, spouse, or other dependants.

 All business-related expenses, such as moving expenses, travel expenses, automobile expenses, and certain amounts of entertainment expenses, are tax deductible.
 Alternatively, reimbursements for such expenses can be claimed by the business as deductible expenses and need not be included in the individual's taxable income.